syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ## Creating apex class

 Apex class that facilitates smooth interactions between your Lightning component and the data model.
-By following these steps, you will be able to fetch and manipulate data from the SchedulerEvent custom object effortlessly.
+By following these steps, you will be able to fetch and manipulate data from the `SchedulerEvent` custom object effortlessly.

-Use the following command to create Apex class with the name SchedulerData.
+Use the following command to create Apex class with the name `SchedulerData`.

 ```
 sfdx apex:generate:class -n SchedulerData -d force-app/main/default/classes